scipion-em/scipion-em-prody/README.rst

 * ProDySelect for atom selection
 * ProDyAlign for alignment two structures, including atom matching and superposition
+* ProDyBiomol for building biologically relevant molecular assemblies
+* ProDyAddPDBs for adding multiple structures into one PDB file
+* ProDyPDBFixer for fixing missing atoms

 * ProDyImportModes for importing modes calculated outside Scipion, including from Gromacs